VegaDeftwing/opinionatedguide/Engineering/6-howwework.md

 Vim can do everything you could ever dream of, and probably a bit more, and with spacevim ontop, it's a powerhouse.
 Unfortunately, vim is regularly the butt end of a joke becaue of how nutoriously difficult it is to get the hang of.
 For that reason I'm going to link a mini tutorial here: https://www.openvim.com/, and link https://spacevim.org/documentation

-Graphically I recommend Visual Studio Code with Platform IO, Bracket Pair Colorizer 2, and GitLens
+Graphically I recommend Visual Studio Code with Platform IO, Bracket Pair Colorizer 2, and GitLens.
+If you're looking for more extensions than that, there's also a version of Asciiflow for VSCode, pleanty of extensions for live rendering (live-p5, glsl-canvas, Processing Language)

 This gives you a pretty kick butt editor on bar with most full Integrated Development Environments or IDEs.
 I recommend you try out IDEs, especially if for some unholy reason you want to write in Java, but otherwise this will do fine.